GodcraftPlata/misc-stuff_substratum-theme/README.md

 • iOS Recents on Lawnchair (broken)

-• MIUI and Oreo navbars
+• MIUI, Oreo and Windows 10 Mobile navbars

+• Windows 10 Mobile status bar

 Another thing to note, I use master for everything.
 If something breaks there, I'll just fix it.